MonashBioinformaticsPlatform/Single-Cell-Workshop/docs/index.md

 Monday and Tuesday, 1st and 3rd of March

-Instructors: Dr David Powell, Dr Paul Harrison, Dr Nick Wong, Dr Dee Deveson-Lucas, Nitika Kandhari, Peinan Zhao
+Instructors: Dr David Powell, Dr Paul Harrison, Dr Nick Wong, Dr Dee Deveson-Lucas, Nitika Kandhari, Peinan Zhao, Patrick Deng

-## Day Two: Using Cell Ranger, Loupe, Seurat, and Monocle
+## Day Two: Using Seurat (SingleR and Monocle)

 This workshop, conducted by the Monash Bioinformatics Platform, will cover how to extend analysis to contemporary third-party tools, Seurat and Monocle.
 We will be walking through the 3K PBMC Dataset Tutorial and extend this to Monocle with some trajectory analysis.